 - See “Interviewing for Employability Skills” from the U.S. Department of Education for more guidance and sample questions to help you find the right hire.

 - Build a strong company culture.
 Your company’s culture consists of the behaviors, attitudes, practices, and overall vision you’re fostering within it.
 Think of it as a set of core values that you hold.
-When your employees’ values align with those of your business, they’re more likely to feel motivated in their work and less likely to leave for other opportunities.
-When looking for culture fit, consider the following best practices:
+When your employees’ values align with those of your business, and these values are reinforced by company policy, employees are more likely to feel motivated in their work and less likely to leave for other opportunities.
+When looking for culture add, consider the following best practices:

 - Define your culture and make it clear to your staff.

 Take some time to think through what you value, including characteristics you prioritize in your workers and yourself—such as integrity, responsibility, and reliability—and aspects of your business that distinguish you from competitors.
 Examples include superior customer service, high-quality products, or environmental sustainability.
 Engage your employees in this process too, to help collaboratively shape what culture can and should look like at your business.
 Experts stress the effectiveness of writing out a values statement or company mission to share with staff.
 For more advice on solidifying your values within your business, see “Build a Strategic Framework Through Strategic Planning” from The Balance, which includes guidance on and examples of values and mission statements.

 - Evaluate the extent to which your hiring process makes clear your company culture.
 Companies with high retention rates make their values clear during interviews with prospective employees.
 Determine how effectively you communicate your company culture during your hiring process by including information about your values as a company in job postings, talking about your business culture during interviews, and demonstrating the culture through your interactions with prospective hires.